Ray McDonald (running back): College career

-Professional football career
+Professional career

-McDonald was selected in the first round of the 1967 NFL Draft by the Washington Redskins, as the 13th overall pick, a personal choice by owner Edward Bennett Williams.
-He signed a three-year, guaranteed contract for $100,000.
+McDonald was selected in the first round of the 1967 NFL/AFL draft by the Washington Redskins, as the 13th overall pick, a personal choice by owner Edward Bennett Williams.
+In his second game, McDonald rushed for 98 yards on 15 carries and scored three touchdowns in Washington's 30-10 victory at New Orleans.
+But McDonald scored only once more during the season as he totaled just 52 rushing attempts for 223 yards.
+Though he signed a three-year, guaranteed contract for $100,000, McDonald was released in September 1968, prior to the start of the regular season.

 Personal life

 In 1968, McDonald was arrested by Washington, D.C. police for having sex with a man in public.
 Injuries also played a part in cutting his career short, and by 1969 he was out of pro football.

 McDonald eventually became a junior high music teacher.
 After an extended battle, he died of complications due to AIDS at Parkland Hospital in Dallas, on May 4, 1993, three days before his 49th birthday, with a body weight less than half of his NFL playing weight.
 The cause of death was originally reported as complications from sickle cell anemia.